Microsoft/azure-docs.cs-cz/articles/synapse-analytics/sql/access-control.md

     CREATE USER john FROM LOGIN [John.Thomas@microsoft.com];
     ```

-3. Přidat UŽIVATELE k členům zadané role
+3. Přidat uživatele do členů zadané role

     ```sql
     use yourdb -- Use your DB name